litstack/docs/fields/validation.md

 ::: tip

-litstack only sends fields that have changed via the api.
+litstack only sends fields that have changed when saving.
 So keep in mind that you propably want add the `required` rule to `creationRules`.

 :::